hartmut/csvtoron/README.md

 # csvtoron

 Project to automatically convert csv files to ron.
-Partialy bases on the project toml_to_ron.
+Partialy derived from the project toml_to_ron.

 For usage take a look into the example directory or just call